128technology/docs/docs/config_service_health.md

 3. Click ADD.
 4. Enter a Name for the new Service Route, and click SAVE.
 5. Choose the Service Name.
 6. Choose the Service Route Type and the Peer (if necessary).
-7. Under Reachablitily Detection Settings, click Enable.

 The following is an example configuration from the PCLI.
 ```